-By action of the Board of Trustees, all undergraduate students are expected to live in the Student Houses unless permission is given by the Dean to live elsewhere, which will commonly be granted when the student is living at home.
+By action of the Board of Trustees, all undergraduate students are expected to live in the Student Houses unless permission is given by one of the Deans to live elsewhere.
+This provision normally will not be given except for reasons of emergency.